THE NUTSHELL

 AUTHORS

-Jill Abramovitz LYRICS
+Jill Abramovitz | LYRICS

-A contributing lyricist on Broadway’s IT SHOULDA BEEN YOU, Jill is the English language translator of the award-winning Israeli musical BILLIE SCHWARTZ.
+A contributing lyricist on Broadway’s IT SHOULDA BEEN YOU, Jill (she/her) is the English language translator of the award-winning musical BILLIE SCHWARTZ.
 She is the lyricist of TheatreworksUSA’s MARTHA SPEAKS (book by Kevin DelAguila, music by Brad Alexander), which toured nationally, and the lyricist/co-bookwriter of THE PACK with composer Aron Accurso and co-bookwriter Leah Napolin (Weston Playhouse New Musical Award, Jerry Bock Award, NAMT 2011 and Goodspeed’s Festival of New Artists 2012).

 With Brad Alexander, she adapted the film BREAD AND ROSES, currently in development.
 Jill is a past Dramatist Guild Fellow, a Harrington Award winner in the BMI Workshop, and a past member of the Musical Theatre Factory writer’s workshop where she, Brad and Erik developed MISTY MAKES IT BETTER.